Unthrottled/blog/_posts/2017-12-29-Hydration-Driven-Devolpment.md

 - [LiquidContainer class definition and tests.]({{site.url}}/code/hdd/container_impl.html)

+Special note, the class implementation has been defined for the liquid container, but the implementation remains the simplest possible.

 - [Liquid interface definition and tests.]({{site.url}}/code/hdd/liquid_tests.html)

 Now dependent interfaces exist and writing tests for the `WaterRepository` can commence.